 \subsection{Alternative approach}

-Due to the positivity violation, the estimation result, if any, via standard approaches will remain dubious at best.
+Due to the positivity violation, the estimation results, if any, through standard approaches will remain dubious at best.
 Therefore, we alter our target contrast from the standard ATE to the mean outcome we would have observed in a population if ``observed" versus none (not all versus none) were treated, which is defined by

 where $\overline{a^{\text{obs}}}$ denotes an observed history of aspirin consumption.
-This new estimand would tell us how the mean outcome would have changed if no one in the population had taken aspirin throughout the study and we can avoid estimating the problematic counterfactual $\mathbb{E}\big[ Y^{\bar{A}_T=\bar{\mathbf{1}}, \bar{R}_T=\bar{\mathbf{1}}}\big]$.
-However, by construction this solution entails the fundamental limitation as we have sacrificed the causal effect of original interest.
+This new estimand would tell us how the mean outcome would have changed if no one in the population had taken aspirin throughout the study.
+In this way, we can avoid estimating the problematic counterfactual $\mathbb{E}\big[ Y^{\bar{A}_T=\bar{\mathbf{1}}, \bar{R}_T=\bar{\mathbf{1}}}\big]$.
+However, by construction this solution entails the fundamental limitation because we have sacrificed the causal effect of original interest.

-We use the g-computation \footnote{We also tried a weighting estimator but omitted the result here, since it gives almost the same result with wider confidence band.} (plug-in) estimator \citep{robins1986} and the sequential doubly robust (SDR) estimator proposed by \citet{luedtke2017sequential} which also allows right-censored data structures.
+In order to estimate our new causal parameter \eqref{def:ATE-observed-vs-treated}, here we use the g-computation \footnote{We also tried a weighting estimator but omitted the result here, since it gives almost the same result as the g-computation, only with wider confidence bands.} (plug-in) estimator \citep{robins1986} and the sequential doubly robust (SDR) estimator proposed by \citet{luedtke2017sequential} which allows right-censored data structures.